sous-chefs/openvpn/README.md

 - RHEL 5.x and RHEL 6.x w/ EPEL enabled

 ### Cookbooks
-The `yum` cookbook by Opscode provides `recipe[yum::epel]` that can be used on RHEL-family systems to enable the EPEL repository containing the openvpn RPM.
+The `yum` cookbook by Chef Software provides `recipe[yum::epel]` that can be used on RHEL-family systems to enable the EPEL repository containing the openvpn RPM.
 See __Usage__ below.

 ### Not Supported
 This cookbook is designed to set up a basic installation of OpenVPN that will work for many common use cases.
 The following configurations are not supported by default with this cookbook: